Vizzuality/vizzuality/README.md

 * **cover:** Symbolic image for using on the detail page _(A football player)_
 * **summary:** Short explanation of the project.
 It will be used as subtitle on the big cards on the homepage and as a big title on the detail pages _(Half a million people watching forest change)_

+## Order of Projects

+When you add a new project it would be great if you could consult and [update this table](https://docs.google.com/spreadsheets/d/171t8Nkwt80hM3bK_sBKNMjOcrw53c8_n2CecwZL-2OE/edit#gid=0).
+It'll help make sure we're putting the most important projects in the right places!

 ## Contributing

 1. Fork it!